Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Mathematical Model for Magnetic Induction Tomography

 \begin{proposition} It is worth noting that

 \end{proposition} \begin{proof} Indeed:

-where $\eta_U$ and $\eta_L$ are the upper and lower bound of $\eta$, respectively.
-Let $\{\tau_{n_j}\}_{j\in\N}$ be a subsequences containing all the time constants without any repetition.
-By considering that the time constants are eigenvalue of \eqref{eq:modes} and that the operator $\mathcal A_{cc}$ is a linear operator, it is easily seen that the algebraic multiplicity is lower than the dimension $d$ of the host space for each connected component (see e.g. \cite[Chap.
+where $\eta_U$ and $\eta_L$ are the upper and lower bounds of $\eta$, respectively.
+Let $\{\tau_{n_j}\}_{j\in\N}$ be a subsequence that contains all time constants without any repetition.
+Considering that the time constants are eigenvalues of \eqref{eq:modes} and that the operator $\mathcal A_{cc}$ is a linear operator, it is easily seen that the algebraic multiplicity is lower than the dimension $d$ of the host space for each connected component (see, e.g., \cite[Chap.
 XIII]{reed1978iv} and \cite[Chap.
 1]{henrot2006extremum}).
-In the present case, the algebraic multiplicity of the eigenvalues is not larger than $3k$, since $d=3$ is the dimension of the host space.
+In the present case, the algebraic multiplicity of the eigenvalues is not larger than $3k$, since $d=3$ is the dimension of the host space, where $k$ is the number of connected components.
 Thus